Likelihood Scores for Sparse Signal and Change-Point Detection: Simulation studies

-We conduct studies on normal random variables (Section 5.1) and on a copy-number aberration dataset with count data (Section 5.2).

-\subsection{Simulation studies}
+\section{Simulation studies}

-We consider here the simulation set-ups in Sections 5.1 and 5.3 of Wang and Samworth (2018).
-It is assumed there that the random variables are normal with variances that are unknown but equal within sequence.
+We follow here the simulation set-up in Sections 5.1 and 5.3 of Wang and Samworth \cite{WS18}.
+Assume that the random variables are normal with variances that are unknown but equal within sequence.
 These variances are estimated using median absolute differences of adjacent observations and after normalization, the random variables are treated like unit variance normal.